It’s not what he’d hoped for, but Rand Paul carries on for Kentucky in the Senate

 But after giving up on his presidential ambitions last February, Paul shifted his attention to seeking re-election to a second Senate term in Kentucky.

-While Paul’s onetime presidential rival Donald Trump wreaked havoc on down-ballot Republican races nationwide, Paul is set to return to the Senate chamber in January.
+While Paul’s onetime presidential rival Donald Trump pulled off a surprise victory Tuesday, Paul is set to return to the Senate chamber in January.

-He’ll do so with someone else in the Oval Office he coveted.
+He’ll do so with Trump in the Oval Office he coveted.
 He’ll share the spotlight with two more of his defeated Republican presidential rivals, Sens.
 Marco Rubio of Florida and Ted Cruz of Texas.

 He’ll still be where he was in 2011, Kentucky’s junior senator, in the shadow of his more senior colleague, Republican leader Mitch McConnell.

-Note: This story has been updated with news of Trump’s victory.